 This refreshing, vibrant, and delicious Beet & Grapefruit Carpaccio is so easy to make and will take away your winter blues!

-This post was sponsored by Winter Sweetz Texas Red Grapefruits as part of an ongoing partnership.
+This post was sponsored by Winter Sweetz Texas Red Grapefruits as part of a previous partnership.
 I only work with brands and organizations that I believe in and as always all opinions are my own.
 This page also contains affiliate links.
 See below for full disclosure statement.

 Citrus season is in full effect, and I couldn’t be more thankful.
 Bright, juicy, and refreshing oranges and grapefruits help ease the pain of freezing temperatures.
 I could live on soups and stews during the winter months, but the truth is that after a while my body craves salad.

 Every season I have one go-to salad recipe that I make at least once a week – over the past few years it’s been my Strawberry Arugula Salad in the spring, Peach Panzanella Salad in the summer, Roasted Delicata Squash Apple Salad in the fall, and my Citrus Fennel Salad in the winter.
 But this winter, a new favorite has been added to the menu many weeks in a row.

 My Beet & Grapefruit Carpaccio with Goat Cheese is a delicious and beautiful dish easy enough to make for yourself and pretty enough to serve to company.
 It may not look like a typical salad to you – after all, there are no greens on the plate.
 But it fits the definition of salad according to Merriam Webster: “A salad is a dish consisting of a mixture of small pieces of food, usually vegetables.”

 If you insist on your salads including a bed of greens, by all means add some arugula or spinach to your plate and layer the carpaccio on top.
 I do this myself if I want to make this appetizer/side dish salad into a full lunch.